Assistant Professor/Clinical Sciences-Speech, Language, Hearing Sciences/Tenure Track

 Discipline/Degree Area: Communication Sciences and Disorders; Speech-Language Pathology

-Required Specialized Training/Certifications: Master's degree in speech-language pathology; Certificate of Clinical Competence in Speech-Language Pathology; Michigan License in Speech-Language Pathology
+Required Specialized Training/Certifications: Master's degree in speech-language pathology; Certificate of Clinical Competence in Speech-Language Pathology; Michigan License in Speech-Language Pathology by appoinment start date.

 Required Minimum Work Experience: 5 years of clinical experience in Speech-Language Pathology and/or teaching experience will be considered; Must meet ASHA requirements to provide clinical supervision to students.